Attila-Sasvari/django_blog/README.md

 $ docker-compose -f docker-compose.yml exec web python manage.py makemigrations
 $ docker-compose -f docker-compose.yml exec web python manage.py migrate --noinput
 $ docker-compose -f docker-compose.yml exec web python manage.py collectstatic --no-input --clear

+# execute only if you want two default user and one blog post
+$ docker-compose -f docker-compose.yml exec web python manage.py loaddata fixtures_pretty.json
 ```

+Notes:
-Note: For production environment, use the same commands, but instead of `docker-compose.yml`, use `docker-compose.prod.yml`.
+- For production environment, use the same commands, but instead of `docker-compose.yml`, use `docker-compose.prod.yml`.
+- If you need an admin and an other staff users in the database, as well as a blog post, execute the `python manage.py loaddata fixtures_pretty.json` as mentioned above.
+The user `admin` the following password assigned: `admin123`.
+No need to say that you should change that.

 ### How to connect to the database